stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - What thresholds or metrics differentiate a poor-quality sample from a high-quality one?
 - What other metrics or properties would be valuable?
 - What is best way to define and handle outliers?
 - What is the best way to examine cohort integrity?
-This means category-based tests of samples to find experimental outliers that are of sufficient quality if examined alone.
+This means experimental category-based tests of samples to find outliers that are of sufficient quality if examined alone.
+Outliers in this case may indicate classification errors or rare biological conditions.
+Which metrics are best tested here?